ChronoSheets/ChronoSheets-CSharp-Client/docs/JobCodesApi.md

 <a name="jobcodescreatejobcode"></a>
 # **JobCodesCreateJobCode**
-> CsApiApiResponseInt32 JobCodesCreateJobCode (CsApiInsertJobCodeRequest request, string xChronosheetsAuth)
+> CSApiResponseInt32 JobCodesCreateJobCode (CSInsertJobCodeRequest request, string xChronosheetsAuth)

 Create a job code